doubleirish/OSCON_2015/README.md

         The Internet of Things is built on open source software, and yet the devices are far from open.
 This isnt the future that free and open source contributors have been working toward.
 It's a disappointment for the Open Source Community, but we can lead the way to freedom, transparency, and collaboration in IoT.
 And we must”to avert impending frustration for increasingly savvy consumers.

+        > Conor - iot devices are mostly closed, which means the device can become useless if the manufacturere stops supporting it. kinomajs provides an easy way to open up IOT apps using extensible scripting via javascript [kinomajs](https://github.com/Kinoma/kinomajs) ,

     *   00:44:48 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

     *   ### Raspberry Pi hacks - Ruth Suehle (Red Hat) and Tom "spot" Callaway (Red Hat)